FahadAlmani/Storefront-Backend-FullStack-JavascriptDeveloper-Project-2-Udacity/README.md

 _Note:_ Please keep in mind that the PEPPER and SECRET TOKEN I used are 123.

+_Note:_ the database port is 5432.

+_Note:_ the application port is 3000.

 ## npm scripts

 1- (npm run dev) run typescript code.